khsoh/mymacnix/README.md

 The default subscribed channel is `nixpkgs` which by default points to `https://nixos.org/channels/nixpkgs-unstable`

-When you install `nix` via the "official"
+When you install `Nix` via the "official"
 [nixos install method](https://nixos.org/manual/nix/stable/installation/installing-binary#macos-installation),
 it uses the latest version you can find in the [nix releases folder](https://releases.nixos.org/?prefix=nix/) here.

-But if you subsequently execute the command `nix upgrade-nix`, you may likely downgrade your `nix` version.
-You can find out the version of the `nix` you are "upgrading" to before running it by executing either of the following commands:
+But if you subsequently execute the command `nix upgrade-nix`, you may likely downgrade your `Nix` version.
+You can find out the version of the `Nix` you are "upgrading" to before running it by executing either of the following commands:

 ```